-According to Wiki, in the United States, the average woman earns about 80¢ to every dollar the average man earns.
+According to Wiki, in the United States, the average woman earns about 80¢ to every dollar earned by the average man.

 Most of us, especially if you are female, get the feeling that there is something a little unfair about this.
 Yet, we know it happens.
 We read about it and we know it's not right.